 You can study abroad at any point during your time at UW-Madison, but most students choose to study abroad during their junior or senior year.
 We recommend completing core coursework such as introductory mathematics, chemistry, and Biology requirements for the major at UW-Madison.
 This said, you could always study abroad earlier and complete core coursework after returning.
 If you are applying to professional health programs (such as medical school or dental school), you are advised to complete the majority of their pre-requisite coursework at UW-Madison.

-To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search database on the International Academic Programs (IAP) website, and/or meet with advisors at IAP.
+To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search, and/or meet with Study Abroad Advisors.

 Biology Course Considerations Abroad

 Many study abroad programs offer a plethora of excellent upper level bioscience courses.
 Students often complete courses abroad that count for intermediate/advanced Biology breadth requirement (categories A-E).
 Some programs have classes already equated to UW-Madison courses that fulfill this requirement.
 These equivalencies can be found on each program’s academic page.
 Programs may not have all courses pre-equated simply because no student has taken them in the past.
 How do you know if a course will likely count as a course for the major?
 A good guideline is to look for upper-level bioscience courses that have science pre-requisites.
 Once you have identified courses of interest, work with your Study Abroad Advisor to gather syllabi if possible.
 Then, meet with your Biology Advisor to determine if and how the course will count towards your major or degree requirements.
-You will work with IAP to complete the approval process.
+You will work with study abroad to complete the approval process.

 Mapping Your Study Abroad Experience in the Biology Major